 Learning how to use Walgreens coupons to save the most money possible at Walgreens requires patience and practice, but you can totally nail it.
 Even beginning couponers can score easy freebies at Walgreens.

 You’re about to learn how to maximize Walgreens Cash and Register Rewards so you can get free money.
 Oh, and you’ll learn what kind of savings to expect (spoiler alert — it’s up to 90%!).
-There’s nothing like the feeling you get when you walk out of Walgreens with dirt-cheap laundry detergent, diapers, toilet paper, and more — thanks to coupons!
+There’s nothing like the feeling you get when you walk out of Walgreens with dirt-cheap laundry detergent, diapers, toilet paper, and more — all thanks to coupons!

 To get started, download the KCL app and look through a few Walgreens deals to get familiar with how our boots-on-the-ground team writes deals.

 The Walgreens weekly ad is where you’ll find all the deals that run Sunday to Saturday.
-Krazy Coupon Lady also publishes the best Walgreens deals each Saturday before they go live.
+The Krazy Coupon Lady also publishes the best Walgreens deals each Saturday before they go live.
 (The ad shows up online on Wednesday evenings.)

-You can even view the weekly ad through the Walgreens app.
+You can also see the weekly ad through the Walgreens app.
 The ad is interactive, not just a static picture, so you can tap any coupons you see and the coupon will be “clipped” to your account for use on a future purchase.